 There are a few models that explore the relationship between gender inequality in education and economic growth.

-In a novel mechanism, Galor and Weil (1996) link fertility and growth, pointing out that there may exist a positive feedback loop; namely, a rapid decline in fertility accompanied by accelerated output growth.
+Galor and Weil (1996) link fertility and growth, pointing out that there may exist a positive feedback loop; namely, a rapid decline in fertility accompanied by accelerated output growth.
 They believe increases in capital per worker raise women’s relative wages first and then reduce fertility by raising the cost of children, and finally the lowered fertility leads to the rising level of capital per work.

 Lagerlof (1999) applied an overlapping generation framework to demonstrate that initial gender inequality in education can lead to a self-perpetuating equilibrium of continued gender inequality in education with the consequences of high fertility and low economic growth.
 In this model, gender inequality in education may generate a poverty trap which would justify public action to escape this low-level equilibrium with self-perpetuating gender gaps.